 Start Preparing for Retirement

 You can have both a Roth IRA and a 401k account can be beneficial to your retirement savings plan.
-However, you need expert advice to decide on whether or not you can or should contribute to both.
+However, you need expert advice to decide on whether you can or should contribute to both.
 Each investment option has its tax benefits.
 Are you still wondering if you can contribute to a Roth IRA and a 401k?

 Claim your free Portfolio Review!